Periscope: Naval use

-Submarines traditionally had two periscopes; a navigation or observation periscope and a targeting, or commander's, periscope.
+Submarines traditionally had two periscopes: a navigation or observation periscope and a targeting, or commander's, periscope.
 Navies originally mounted these periscopes in the conning tower, one forward of the other in the narrow hulls of diesel-electric submarines.
 In the much wider hulls of recent US Navy submarines the two operate side-by-side.
 The observation scope, used to scan the sea surface and sky, typically had a wide field of view and no magnification or low-power magnification.
 The targeting or "attack" periscope, by comparison, had a narrower field of view and higher magnification.
-In World War II and earlier submarines it was the only means of gathering target data to accurately fire a torpedo, since sonar was not yet sufficiently advanced for this purpose (ranging with sonar required emission of an electronic "ping" that gave away the location of the submarine) and most torpedoes were unguided.
+In World War II and earlier submarines, it was the only means of gathering target data to accurately fire a torpedo, since sonar was not yet sufficiently advanced for this purpose (ranging with sonar required emission of an acoustic "ping" that gave away the location of the submarine) and most torpedoes were unguided.

-21st-century submarines do not necessarily have periscopes.
+Twenty-first-century submarines do not necessarily have periscopes.
 The United States Navy's Virginia-class submarines and the Royal Navy's Astute-class submarines instead use photonics masts, pioneered by the Royal Navy's HMS Trenchant, which lift an electronic imaging sensor-set above the water.
 Signals from the sensor-set travel electronically to workstations in the submarine's control center.
 While the cables carrying the signal must penetrate the submarine's hull, they use a much smaller and more easily sealed—and therefore less expensive and safer—hull opening than those required by periscopes.
 Eliminating the telescoping tube running through the conning tower also allows greater freedom in designing the pressure hull and in placing internal equipment.

+Aircraft use

+Periscopes have also been used on aircraft for sections with limited view.
+The first known use of aircraft periscope was on the Spirit of St. Louis.
+The Vickers VC10 had a periscope that could be used on four locations of the aircraft fuselage, V-Bombers such as the Avro Vulcan and Handley Page Victor and the Nimrod MR1 as the "on top sight".
+Various US bomber aircraft such as the B-52 used sextant periscopes for celestial navigation before the introduction of GPS.
+This also allowed the aircrew to navigate without the use of an astrodome in the fuselage.
+An emergency periscope was used on all Boeing 737 models manufactured before 1997 found under "Seat D" behind the over wing exit row to regulate the landing gear.
+High speed and hypersonic aircraft such as the North American X-15 used a periscope.